teetotum/material/article.flexbox/my_good_friend_flexbox.md

 The flexbox has a `gap` property (and more specific `row-gap` / `column-gap`) so we no longer need to set margins on the items.
 This eliminates the need to have any special rule for the first or the last child.
-Before the gap property was fully supported it was often necessairy to apply a `margin-left` to all children except the first; or to apply a `margin-right` to all children except the last.
+Before the gap property was fully supported it was often necessary to apply a `margin-left` to all children except the first; or to apply a `margin-right` to all children except the last.

 ## Bits and Pieces